-and the first steps of a practical implementation of new topics will be outlined in the form of a tentative work plan for 2004 put in Appendix.
-It should be precised here that a rather wide-ranging meeting will be organised in Prague on 13/2/2004 in order to precise this work plan and harmonise it with constraints of other sub-projects.
+and the first steps of a practical implementation will be outlined in the form of a tentative work plan for 2004 put in Appendix.

 B) (SCIENTIFIC) LONG-TERM OBJECTIVES

 1. Ensure the continuity between the international ALADIN project and the French AROME project, this leading to a convergence of tools, that has already begun, since the basic source code (functionalities), the non-hydrostatic dynamics and the variational assimilation algorithms chosen for AROME are taken from ALADIN.